Homestead Exemptions

 In addition to basic homestead exemption, there are additional exemptions available for Fulton County residents.

 Please review the Homestead Exemptions Guide to determine the exemptions for which you may quality.
-After reviewing the exemptions, click the FILE HOMESTEAD EXEMPTION link below to access our SmartFile system to file quickly and securely online.
+After reviewing the exemptions, click the homestead exemption online portal link at the bottom of this page to file quickly and securely.

 Notes: